josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Technically, `pathMatch = 'full'` results in a route hit when the *remaining*, unmatched  segments of the URL match `''`.
 In this example, the redirect is in a top level route so the *remaining* URL and the *entire* URL are the same thing.

-The other possible `pathMatch` value is `'prefix'` which tells the router to match the  redirect route when the remaining URL begins with the redirect route's prefix path.
+The other possible `pathMatch` value is `'prefix'` which tells the router to match the  redirect route when the remaining URL begins with the prefix path of the redirect route.
-This doesn't apply to this sample application because if the `pathMatch` value were `'prefix'`, every URL would match `''`.
+This does not apply to this sample application because if the `pathMatch` value were `'prefix'`, every URL would match `''`.

 Try setting it to `'prefix'` and clicking the `Go to sidekicks` button.
-Because that's a bad URL, you should see the "Page not found" page.
+Because that is a bad URL, you should see the "Page not found" page.
-Instead, you're still on the "Heroes" page.
+Instead, you are still on the "Heroes" page.
 Enter a bad URL in the browser address bar.
-You're instantly re-routed to `/heroes`.
+You are instantly re-routed to `/heroes`.
 Every URL, good or bad, that falls through to this route definition is a match.

 The default route should redirect to the `HeroListComponent` only when the entire url is `''`.
 Remember to restore the redirect to `pathMatch = 'full'`.

-Learn more in Victor Savkin's [post on redirects](https://vsavkin.tumblr.com/post/146722301646/angular-router-empty-paths-componentless-routes).
+Learn more redirects, see the [post by Victor Savkin](https://vsavkin.tumblr.com/post/146722301646/angular-router-empty-paths-componentless-routes).

 </div>